christineplee/christineplee.github.io/_pages/about.md

 #   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a third-year PhD student in the Department of Computer Sciences at the University of Wisconsin-Madison, advised by Professor [Bilge Mutlu](http://bilgemutlu.com/).
+Hi there!
+I’m a third-year Ph.D. student in Computer Sciences at the University of Wisconsin–Madison, advised by Professor [Bilge Mutlu](http://bilgemutlu.com/).

-My research intersects Human-Computer Interaction, Artificial Intelligence, and Programming Languages.
-I develop human-centered AI tools that support deterministic reliability and adaptive resilience, enabling seamless integration into human environments.
-I focus on user-facing challenges that arise when AI systems are deployed in real-world settings, such as unreliable or insufficient verification, limited adaptability, and misaligned user expectations.
-To address these challenges, I combine user-centered design approaches with logic-based formal methods in building AI systems.
-My goal is to empower users to directly verify, adapt, and repair system behavior to support sustained and effective use.
-My work draws on theories and methods across computer science, social science, design, and communication arts.
+I design **human-centered AI systems** that combine black box AI models (i.e., large language models (LLMs)) with *formal methods*—such as verification, synthesis, and Markov Decision Processes—to make AI outputs **verifiable, adaptable, and repairable**.
+My work tackles challenges users face when AI is deployed in real-world settings, including unreliable verification, limited adaptability, and misaligned expectations.

-Currently, I aim to design AI systems that incorporate formal methods in modular approaches, adding verifiability, synthesizability, and repairability to LLM output.
-I believe the deterministic nature of these formal methods will serve as a quality check on the probabilistic aspects of AI models, particularly LLMs, thereby enhancing their reliability and usability for end-users.
+By integrating deterministic checks, persistent constraints, and transparent reasoning into AI workflows, I aim to reduce oversight burden, make user control more expressive, and ensure AI systems adapt smoothly to changing needs.
+My five research pillars—**Verify, Constrain, Observe, Adapt, and Bridge**—guide this work toward AI that is reliable, transparent, and seamlessly embedded in human workflows.

-My work is supported by the [Cisco Distinguished Graduate Fellowship](https://www.cs.wisc.edu/2025-cs-department-awards-and-thank-yous/) and the [NSF INTEGRATE Research Training Program Fellowship](https://integrate.wisc.edu/).
+My research is supported by the [Cisco Distinguished Graduate Fellowship](https://www.cs.wisc.edu/2025-cs-department-awards-and-thank-yous/) and the [NSF INTEGRATE Research Training Program Fellowship](https://integrate.wisc.edu/).